 People want to see themselves represented when they read these lists of identities.
 Disability is often forgotten when talking diversity.
 Contributor covenants and corporate D&I statements are much better about including disability these days, but disability is still forgotten or diminished in many communities and movements.

-While we’re getting better at acknowledging disability, neurodiversity is almost always forgotten.
+While we’re getting somewhat better at acknowledging physical disability, neurodiversity is almost always forgotten.
 It’s not even on the radar.
 The biggest part of my identity–my operating system, my sizzling wires–doesn’t make these lists.

 Perhaps we can acknowledge neurodiversity by adopting the “infinite variation in neurocognitive functioning” language that many neurodiversity self-advocates use.
 The social model applies to minds and bodies.
 Let’s not leave out the minds.
 Our varied operating systems make teams great.
-Acknowledging neurodiversity can be as simple as introducing the word “cognition”.
-Neurodiversity communities often use “wiring” and “operating system” metaphors, but “cognition” seems better for a general audience.
-The dictionary definition suits:
+Acknowledging neurodiversity can be as simple as introducing the word “cognition” or “neurotype“.
+Neurodiversity communities often use “wiring” and “operating system” metaphors, but cognition or neurotype might be better for a diversity statement.
+The dictionary definitions suit:

-Adding “cognition” provides neurodiversity representation without pathologizing.
-I can see myself in that word, but I’m steeped in the language of the social model.
-Do you see yourself in the word cognition?
-Is it too clinical and scary?
-I prefer social model language to medical model language (identity > diagnosis, agent > patient), but cognition shows up in pretty much every definition of neurodiversity.
+Adding “cognition” or “neurotype” provides neurodiversity representation without pathologizing.
+I can see myself in those words, but I’m steeped in the language of the social model.
+Do you see yourself in either of these words?
+Are they too clinical and scary?
+I prefer social model language to medical model language (identity > diagnosis, agent > patient), but cognition shows up in pretty much every definition of neurodiversity and neurotype is widely used in neurodiversity communities.
 Neurodiversity is the social model for cognition.

 Neurodiversity is the diversity of human brains and minds – the infinite variation in neurocognitive functioning within our species.